tobyqin/xmind2testlink/README.md

 ## Advanced usage

-I also build a simple webpage to host this feature, you could go into the `web` folder to checkout.

-To starting the website, the command is:
+A simple webpage to host this feature also has been built in  `web` folder.
+To starting the website, here is the command:

 ```shell
 cd web
 python application.py
 ```

 Start a browser, then you will be able to convert xmind to TestLink via http://127.0.0.1:5000.
+I am not good at web design, but I am trying my best to provide a friendly interface :(-)